shivashant25/Threat-Protection-with-XDR/Labguide/lab2_kql_queries.md

 - Task 1: Connect the Windows security event connector
 - Task 2: Enable Microsoft Defender for Cloud
 - Task 3: Protect an On-Premises Server
-- Task 4: Create Microsoft Sentinel Training Lab Solution
-- Task 5: Access the KQL testing area
+- Task 4: Access the KQL testing area
-- Task 6: Run Basic KQL Statements
+- Task 5: Run Basic KQL Statements
-- Task 7: Analyze Results in KQL with the Summarize Operator
+- Task 6: Analyze Results in KQL with the Summarize Operator
-- Task 8: Create visualizations in KQL with the Render Operator
+- Task 7: Create visualizations in KQL with the Render Operator
-- Task 9: Build multi-table statements in KQL
+- Task 8: Build multi-table statements in KQL
-- Task 10: Work with string data in KQL
+- Task 9: Work with string data in KQL

 ## Architecture Diagram